 - 300g paneer cheese, cut into chunks

-- 3 red onion, peeled and sliced into wedges through the root
+- 3 red onions, peeled and sliced into wedges through the root

-- 2 red pepper, deseeded and cut into chunks
+- 2 red peppers, deseeded and cut into chunks

 - 5 tbsp mango chutney